c3d/presentations/README.md

-DevConf.cz 2021 Presentation: Honey, I shrunk the pods (and everything else)
+HiPEAC 2021 Presentation: Confidential Containers - Distrusting you VM Host
 ============================================================================

-This is a Tao3D presentation given at DevConf.cz 2021 about Kata Containers, about efforts to reduce the overhead of Kata Containers.
+This is a Tao3D presentation given at [HiPEAC CCW Autumn 2021][hipeac] about Confidential Containers and the predictable performance impact.

 Image and movie files not included (they don't belong on GitHub)